hellofresh/kangal/docs/Kangal-user-flow.md

 # Kangal User Flow

 We expect users to communicate with Kangal by only using API, which is provided by Kangal Proxy.

+>You can import [openapi.json](../openapi.json) file to your Postman and have a collection of requests to Kangal.

 Here is an example of requests users can send to Kangal API to manage their load test.

 #### Create